ZhiyuanChen/CHANfiG/README.md

 ### Config

-`Config` extends the functionality by supporting `freeze` and `defrost` the dict, and by adding a built-in `ConfigParser` to pare command line arguments.
+`Config` extends the functionality by supporting `freeze` and `defrost`, and by adding a built-in `ConfigParser` to pare command line arguments.

 Note that `Config` also has `default_factory=Config()` by default for convenience.